The best materials for an outdoor kitchen will not only make a big difference to the aesthetics of your entertaining area but also its longevity.

 Today, fully functioning outdoor kitchens are highly sort after.
 Not only do they enhance your lifestyle by increasing the amount of time you spend outside, when designed correctly, they can also add value to your property.

 Beyond the wear and tear of regular use, outdoor kitchens need to be built to withstand all the elements even if installed within an undercover alfresco area.
-The materials used to make the outdoor kitchen will not only make a big difference to the aesthetics of your entertaining area but also its longevity.
-Here we look at the key considerations when creating an outdoor kitchen and the best materials to use.

 - Is it rated for external use?